damianjurkiewicz/comp.injector/README.md

 COMP.Injector is an `.asi` plugin that **merges and overrides selected data from configuration files** before any other mods start loading.
 This lets you safely add new objects, vehicles, and settings without manual file merging and without conflict risk.
+The most important: when you delete your modified files from /modloader mod automatically load default settings.
+Defualt settings files are stored in COMP.Injector/references.

 ## Core file types